zarr-developers/zarr-python/docs/tutorial.rst

 Note that if an array or group is backed by an in-memory store like a ``dict`` or :class:`zarr.storage.MemoryStore`, then when it is pickled all of the store data will be included in the pickled data.
-However, if an array or group is backed by a persistent store like a :class:`zarr.storage.DirectoryStore`, :class:`zarr.storage.ZipStore` or :class:`zarr.storage.DBMStore` then the store data **are not** pickled.
+However, if an array or group is backed by a persistent store like a :class:`zarr.storage.DirectoryStore` or :class:`zarr.storage.ZipStore` then the store data **are not** pickled.
 The only thing that is pickled is the necessary parameters to allow the store to re-open any underlying files or databases upon being unpickled.